strawberry-graphql/strawberry/docs/guides/file-upload.md

 # File Upload

-All Strawberry strawberry integrations support multipart uploads as described in the [GraphQL multipart request specification](https://github.com/jaydenseric/graphql-multipart-request-spec).
+All Strawberry integrations support multipart uploads as described in the [GraphQL multipart request specification](https://github.com/jaydenseric/graphql-multipart-request-spec).
 This includes support for uploading single files as well as lists of files.